Lawlzee/UnityMapGenerator/Assets/ProceduralStages/README.md

 - [ ] Enhance stage runtime performance.
 - [ ] Enhance the uniqueness of stages.
 - [ ] Remove the ability to dream for normal stages
-- [ ] Improve the orientation of Newt altars.

 ## Algorithms used